semantic-flow/sflo/documentation/dev.general-guidance.md

 - **TypeScript**: Use strict TypeScript configuration with modern ES2022+ features
 - Use NodeJS v24 and the latest best practices
+- If using any is actually clearer than not using it, it's okay
+- Use `satisfies` whenever you're writing a literal config object that should be checked against a TypeScript shape, but you want to retain the full type of the literal for use in your program.

 ### RDF Data Handling